wolfy-42/simu-documentation/documentation/05_User_Guide.md

 > vsim -c -do ../testcases_envFidus_sv_simMquestaXvivadoCxcelium/tc_fidus_common/tc_fidus_clock_reset.tcl -do exit
 ```

-Alternatively, as seen above, it is also possible to use the simulator vendor TCL interpreter inside the Linux tclsh interpreter.
+Alternatively, as seen above, it is also possible to use the SVTI inside the Linux tclsh interpreter.
 This is somewhat redundant using two TCL interpreters and not that user friendly.

+#### Xilinx XSim TCL interpreter

+Vivado TCL interpreter has the following specifics:

+a) supports TCL CLI mode in Linux bash and GUI TCL terminal from Vivado

+b) the simulation tool calls are available as bash terminal commands and are also available as commands in the vendor TCL interpreter

 Specific settings have to be enabled in this mode TODO:

-#### Xilinx XSim vendor TCL interpreter
+* param = 0 - disable vendor TCL interpreter

+TODO: add call examples

-#### Xcelium vendor TCL interpreter
+#### Xcelium TCL interpreter

 Xcelium TCL interpreter has the following specifics:

-a) lacks TCL CLI mode and for this reason only the SimVision GUI TCL terminal is available
+a) It is not possible to call the VTCI in Linux bash terminal.
+As a result, only the SimVision GUI TCL terminal is available.

-b) the simulation tool calls are only available as bash terminal commands and are not available as commands in the TCL interpreter
+b) The simulation tool calls are only available as bash terminal commands and are not available as commands in the TCL interpreter

+Specific settings have to be enabled in this mode TODO:

+* param = 0 - disable vendor TCL interpreter

 ```
 -- start the simulator vendor GUI